-The Parent Company records capital stock at par value and additional paid-in capital in excess of the total contributions received over the aggregate par values of the equity share.
+The Group records capital stock at par value and additional paid-in capital in excess of the total contributions received over the aggregate par values of the equity share.
 Incremental costs incurred directly attributable to the issuance of new shares are deducted from proceeds and charged to "Additional Paid-in Capital" (APIC) account.
 If APIC is not sufficient, the excess is charged against retained earnings.

-Retained earnings represent accumulated earnings of the Parent Company less dividends declared.
+Retained earnings represent accumulated earnings of the Group less dividends declared.
 The individual accumulated retained earnings of the subsidiaries are available for dividend declaration when they are declared by the subsidiaries as approved by their respective BOD.
+Retained earnings is restricted to payments of dividends to the extent of the cost of treasury shares.